Premium DOM Component

 sourceref

 attribute with a reference to a JSON file containing the panel configuration.
-(Or optionally use the programmatic interface for panel configuration.) - Optionally, apply an
+(Or optionally use the programmatic interface for panel configuration.) - Optionally, apply a

-attribute to set the initial state of the toolbar
+attribute to set the initial state of the toolbar. closed

 <script src='/node_modules/rwt-dockable-panels/rwt-dockable-panels.js' type=module></script>